ashiqcsebu/email-password-auth/README.md

-register, log in, gmail verification using firebase
+register, log in, gmail verification using firebase.